AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-faq.md

 - You want to stop paying compute costs, but you want to keep the disk state of the VMs.
 - You want to start a set of VMs more quickly than you could scale out a virtual machine scale set.
-  - Related to this scenario, you might have created your own autoscale engine and want a faster end-to-end scale.
+  - Related to this scenario, you might have created your own scale engine and want a faster end-to-end scale.
 - You have a virtual machine scale set that is unevenly distributed across fault domains or update domains.
 This might be because you selectively deleted VMs, or because VMs were deleted after overprovisioning.
 Running `stop deallocate` followed by `start` on the virtual machine scale set evenly distributes the VMs across fault domains or update domains.